pedroparadella/frontendjr/README.md

 # PokeAPI Visualizer
 ReactJS app developed for a job challenge.
-It consumes the pokeAPI and shows some data about Pokemons on screen.
+It consumes the [PokéAPI](https://pokeapi.co/) and shows some data about Pokemons on screen.

 ## What you will need